 Farrah Haidar, Treasurer

-Farrah Haidar has been a leader within the Arab-American community for the past ten years.
+Farrah Haidar has been a leader within the Arab-American community for almost 20 years.
 She founded the Network of Arab-American Professionals’ Boston chapter and helped it grow to over 700 members in addition to volunteering for several other Arab-American organizations.
-Her professional experience includes ten years of managing marketing communications for a wide variety of companies.
+Her professional experience includes 15 years of managing marketing communications for a wide variety of companies.
 Farrah has a Bachelor of Science in Business Administration from California State University, Hayward and a Masters of Business Administration from Boston University.

 Gheed Amara Itani

 Gheed Amara Itani is an Arab-American of Palestinian descent.
 Mrs. Itani completed a degree in Architecture from the University of Houston, School of Architecture with an interest in Urban Design and Renovation, and has a Minor in French.
-She worked for Brown and Root, Inc. on international projects in the Architecture Department which focused on Industrial Design.
-Mrs. Itani was a board member in the Arab American Educational Foundation, served as Art Enrichment Coordinator for the West University Elementary PTO and as Treasurer for the Deerfield PTO and currently serves as President of the Board for the Center for Arabic Culture in Massachusetts.
+She worked for Brown and Root, Inc. on international projects in the Architecture Department, which focused on Industrial Design.
+Mrs. Itani was a board member of the Arab American Educational Foundation (AAEF) in Houston, currently serves on the Advisory Board for the National Network for Arab American Communities (NNAAC).
+She served as President of the Board for the Center for Arabic Culture for 6 years in Massachusetts.
 She is a founding member of CAC.

 Abed Kanaan was born and raised in Beirut, Lebanon.
 He holds a Bachelor of Science and Masters of Science in Mechanical Engineering from Northeastern University.
 Mr. Kanaan currently works for a British Defense firm that specializes in robotics and defense system development.
 He has worked on various projects including developing robotic equipment for several US government agencies.
 He is active within the Arab-American community and has been a member of the American Lebanese Engineering Society (ALES) for the past two years.
 Mr. Kanaan was a founding member of CAC and is currently its Treasurer and a member of the CAC school committee.
 In addition, Mr. Kanaan was instrumental in initial database organization and development of the organization’s long term strategic plan.